unitprotocol/core/README.md

 #### [Contract addresses](CONTRACTS.md)

-[Unit Protocol](https://unit.xyz/) on Gosis Chain is a decentralized protocol that allows you to mint stablecoin [USG](contracts/USDP.sol) using a variety of tokens as collateral.
+[Unit Protocol](https://unit.xyz/) on Gnosis Chain is a decentralized protocol that allows you to mint stablecoin [USG](contracts/USDP.sol) using a variety of tokens as collateral.
 See the [docs](https://docs.unit.xyz/).

 ## Oracles